Build a job runner¶

 Note: This pre-written method is only for getting the external image/container/os..

-C. After successful submission of job in the external runner, submit the job to Galaxy framework.
-To do that,make an object of AsynchronousJobState and put it in monitor_queue.
+C. After successful submission of a job to the external runner, submit the

 ajs = AsynchronousJobState(files_dir=job_wrapper.working_directory, job_wrapper=job_wrapper, job_id=job_id, job_destination=job_destination) self.monitor_queue.put(ajs)